 The flower plume will grow more intense in color until it reaches its peak in mid-summer, but the bronzed foliage is yours to enjoy for the rest of the season.
 Reaches a height of about thirty inches.

-‘Little Visions’ in Pink, available on Amazon
+‘Little Visions’ in Pink, available from Nature Hills Nursery

 The color falls somewhere shy of bubblegum, but because it blooms in early to mid-summer, it adds a complement to redbuds and the maturing foliage of hosta and other shade plants.
 Reaches a height of about sixteen inches.

 A nice, deep red is complemented by the lovely display of emerald green foliage astilbe is famous for.

 The ‘Fanal’ variety, available at Burpee, is acceptable in a wider growing range than is typical for this perennial, and it may thrive in Zones 3-9.